mgraauw/Plugathon-Validator/README.md

 To use:

-1. Fork the repository at [TODO].
+1. Fork the repository at <https://github.com/Nictiz/Plugathon-Validator> using the "fork" button in the upper right corner. *Note*: forking is not the same as cloning, [see the documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo).
 2. Synchronize this fork to your computer using your favorite git client.
 3. Go to the Github page for your repository and find the green "Code" button.
 Click it and select the "Codespaces" tab.
 Click the "+" button.<br>The codespace is now being set up for the first time.
 This will take quite a bit of time as all the required tooling is installed.
 Subsequent runs will be faster.
 4. After some time, you will have Visual Studio Code running in your browser.
 On the left side you'll see the folder structure from your repository.
 If you want, you can open files here for editing.
-You also have access to a git client here to pull changes from your local computer.<br>In the lower half you'll also see a terminal window.
+You also have access to a git client here to pull changes from your local computer.
+5. In the lower half you'll also see a terminal window.
+From here on, continue with [the section on using the tool](#Using-the-tool).

 ### Local Docker container